MikazuchiKaru/Karus_hotkeys/README.md

 Hello there, thank you for using my simple app.
 I hope it proves useful!

 here's a basic manual:
+There are two ways to get the file:
-First you have to download the exe file in the hotkey folder.
-You can (and probably should) rename it.
-Place it wherever inside an empty folder and create a text (.txt) file in the same place.
+The first one requires you to have gitbash and cmake installed.
+First you need to clone the repository.
+You can do that with gitbash using the argument "git clone https://github.com/MikazuchiKaru/Karus_hotkeys.git".
+Next you create a build folder in which you open command line and type "cmake .." and then "cmake --build . --config release".
+In the release folder created you can see the .exe file.
+Once you have the file, place it wherever inside an empty folder and create a text file in the same place named "macro.txt".
+Further instructions on line 9.
+The other option needs you to just download the zip from releases.
+Find the newest one, download and unzip.
+Inside you will see the .exe file with a macro.txt file with example code.
+Further instructions on next line.
 In this file you can use a unique language created by your's truly.
+There's an example file in the main file of the project.
 In the following text I will explain its syntax. (note: "{}" mean that in that place you write what you want based on the text inside)

 For each macro you need a hotkey.
 You create those like this:
 {modifier1}{modifier2}/{key}